National Food Days, Weeks & Months

 (Image courtesy of School Meals That Rock from Campbell County Schools, Gillette, Wyoming)

-This national week focuses on arthritis, back pain, osteoporosis, and trauma to increase awareness of prevention, disease management and treatments.
+Bone and Joint Action Health National Awareness Week focuses on arthritis, back pain, osteoporosis, and trauma to increase awareness of prevention, disease management and treatments.
 Osteoporosis can be prevented by focusing on getting enough calcium, vitamin D, and regular exercise.
 10 million Americans are estimated to have osteoporosis.
 34 million more have low bone mass.
 Calcium and vitamin D are included in the 2010 Dietary Guidelines nutrients of concern list because consumption of dairy foods is lower than the recommended intake.

 Good sources of calcium include: